How to Increase Your Odds of Landing an Agent

 - That the agent works with the age group your book's intended audience falls into.

 If you're shotgunning your query out to every agent you see, you aren't only decreasing your chance of getting interest, but you're also clogging up the system and decreasing the chances that others' books will be seen in a timely fashion.
 So take the time to do your research.
 Please.
-Or if researching this feels overwhelming, hire me to help you tackle this process so you can move forward with confidence.
+Or if researching this feels overwhelming, hire me to help you to ensure your manuscript is query-ready and to tackle this process so you can move forward with confidence.

 Follow the Guidelines